ARCHER2-HPC/archer2-website/_posts/2021-12-01-newsletter.md

 Full details and join link <https://www.archer2.ac.uk/training/#upcoming-training>

-## Invitation to request a copy of the ARCHER2 Calander 2022
+## Invitation to request a copy of the ARCHER2 Calendar 2022

 <a href="https://forms.office.com/r/6Ketkyjq0m"><img src="/img/blog/211201-calendar.jpg" alt="ARCHER2 calendar" style="width: 30%; float: right;" /></a>

-We are delighted to announce the return of the ARCHER2 Calander for 2022 after we were unable to produce one last year.
+We are delighted to announce the return of the ARCHER2 Calendar for 2022 after we were unable to produce one last year.
 If you would like to receive a copy, posted right to your desk, please just fill in the [request form](https://forms.office.com/r/6Ketkyjq0m)

 Copies are limited so do please sign up soon to avoid disappointment.